sahmed41/simeplBankingSystemJava/README.md

 # Project
+This is a simple banking application that is developed to demonstrate my ability to understand OOP cocnepts and SOLID design principles.
+It does not represent any banking systems in the reald world.

 # OOP Concepts
 Object Oriented Programming (OOP) is a programming paradigm in which problems are modelled as real world objects.
 Following sections explain how different aspects of the OOP are implemented to this project.